Current Size: 100%

 Hands-On Computer Classes in Quincy

-The library is not currently offering computer classes.
-The following Quincy organizations do offer computer classes:
+The following Quincy organizations also offer computer classes:

 - 1000 Southern Artery Senior Center

 For students aged 62 or older, open to both Quincy residents and non-residents.
 The fee is $10 for 10 weeks.
 Call 617-471-1000 for more information.

 - Quincy Elder Services Department